Cancun

 Internet

-The Wi-Fi in Isla Blanca is almost non-existent and the 3G only works in the occasional spot on the island.
-So if you need to stay connected you should head over to the Hotel Zone, where you are guaranteed fast and reliable Internet.
+The Wi-Fi in Isla Blanca is practically non-existent and the 3G only works in some random spots on the island.
+Therefore, if you want to stay connected, it's best to go to the Hotel Zone, where you can enjoy fast and dependable Internet access.

 Accommodation